Lost on Manly Scenic Walkway, Sydney

 How NOT to do budget trips

-You’re about to read a story of big bad Australian spiders hanging from the trees, getting lost in the woods with no phone, and experiencing the thrill of being alone in the middle of nowhere, in the dark.
+You’re about to read a story of big, scary Australian spiders hanging from the trees, getting lost in the woods with no phone, and experiencing the thrill of being alone in the middle of nowhere, in the dark.
 Okay, I am probably making it sound scarier than it actually was.
-Spiders were not so big and I didn’t spend so much time in the dark.
+Spiders were not that big, and I didn’t spend so much time in the dark.
 But for a few long minutes out there I got just a tiny bit scared.

 Spiders casually hanging from the trees, Sydney